Are you a fan of using Instagram for business?

 By using Stories, you can reap the benefits of Instagram in a better, much productive manner because:

-- Instagram is absolutely okay with a brand like yours posting frequently to increase engagement with followers.
+- Instagram is absolutely okay with a brand like yours using any posting schedules or posting frequently to increase engagement with followers.

 - You can re-purpose and diversify your content with existing resources from your Instagram account